-All but the last four digits of the account number identified in OBAID's May 25, 2011, letter have been redacted pursuant to Federal Rule of Civil Procedure 5.2.
+&lt;sup>8 All but the last four digits of the account number identified in OBAID's May 25, 2011, letter have been redacted pursuant to Federal Rule of Civil Procedure 5.2.
 The full account number listed in the OBAID'S letter matches the account number for the Good Star Account.

-109. On or about May 27, 2011, 1MDB OFFICER 2 signed a letter of instruction, addressed to Deutsche Bank, requesting that an additional \$110 million be transferred from 1MDB to the Good Star Account.
+27 28 instruction, addressed to Deutsche Bank, requesting that an additional \$110 million be transferred from 1MDB to the Good Star Account.
+110. To justify these substantial additional transfers of 1MDB funds to the Good